IBS Or Colon Cancer: Signs You Shouldn't Ignore.

-The probiotic microbes release a substance called Histamine, which in turn decrease the inflammation and suppress tumor progression in the colon.
+The probiotic microbes release a substance called Histamine, which in turn decreases the inflammation and suppresses tumor progression in the colon.

 We all know the benefits of probiotics to your IBS added on to the new evidence that it may protect your colon from cancer.
 So, there is no excuse to stop or not taking probiotics.

-But note that there tons of probiotic companies out there, and only a few of them manufactures high-quality probiotics suitable for your IBS.
+But note that there tons of probiotic companies out there, and only a few of them manufacture high-quality probiotics suitable for your IBS.